Vorbasse

-Annually, the biggest market in Denmark is arranged, Vorbasse Market (running for the 288th year, as of 2018), with approximately 250,000 visitors.
+The Vorbasse Market is the largest market in Denmark and has been running annually since 1730, with approximately 250,000 visitors.
 The town is also renowned for having its own little naval port, Vorbasse Krigshavn, actually a village pond dominated by the bridge of a former Russian submarine from 1988 until its removal during the 2003 renovation.
 It still harbours the model warship 'Labri', which is ceremonially launched every Easter.